fgerick/Limace.jl/paper/paper.md

 λ = eigvals(Matrix(RHS))
 ```

-In this simple configuration analytical solutions can be derived, relating the frequency of the hydromagnetic problem to the inertial mode frequencies.
+In this simple configuration analytical solutions can be derived [@malkushydromagnetic1967], relating the frequency of the hydromagnetic problem to the inertial mode frequencies [@zhanginertial2001].
 We verify that our calculated mode spectrum contains some of the analytical solutions:

 ```julia